Basil0X7/Spatial-Data/README.md

 #### **Tree-Cutting Priority (GeoPandas \+ QGIS)**

-Five risk factors were calculated and normalized (0 to 1).

-**First**, tree mortality risk was assessed by converting the mortality raster to polygons with values normalized by the dataset maximum.
+Five risk factors were computed and normalized to a 0–1 scale.
+Tree mortality risk was derived by converting the mortality raster into polygons and normalizing values by the dataset maximum.

-**Second**, community features risk involved calculating minimum distances from grid centroids, which were then inverted and normalized with feature weights adjusting the scores.

-**Third**, egress route risk used distances to evacuation routes transformed into risk scores, with route weights refining the scoring.

-**Fourth**, population density statistics were extracted and normalized, with higher densities increasing priorities.
+Community feature risk was calculated using minimum distances from grid centroids, inverted and weighted to reflect feature importance.
+Egress route risk was based on proximity to evacuation routes, with distances transformed into weighted risk scores.
+Population density risk was obtained by extracting and normalizing density statistics, assigning higher priority to denser areas.

-**Finally**, electric utility proximity converted distances to utility lines into risk scores, with higher voltage lines receiving greater weight.
+Finally, electric utility risk was determined by converting distances to utility lines into weighted scores, giving higher voltage infrastructure greater influence.

 **Code**: `Python`